EnergyTransition/ESDL-gitbook/tooling-for-esdl/using-esdl-in-models/integration-with-python-and-pyecore.md

 from xmlresource import XMLResource import datetime

+# insert attr_to_dict() function from above

 def main():
+   # create a resourceSet that hold the contents of the esdl.ecore model and the instances we use/create
+   rset = ResourceSet()
    # register the metamodel (available in the generated files)
    rset.metamodel_registry[esdl.nsURI] = esdl
    rset.resource_factory['esdl'] = lambda uri: XMLResource(uri)  # we register the factory for '.esdl' extension and XML serialization